utkartist/Speech-Translator/help.md

    python -m venv myenv
    myenv can be replaced by environment name of your choice.
 4. Activate the virtual environment:
-   On Windows:
+   #### On Windows:

    myenv\Scripts\activate
-   On macOS and Linux:
+   #### On macOS and Linux:

    myenv/bin/activate

 ### Installing Dependencies:

-Once the virtual environment is activated, install the required packages using requirements.txt:
+Once the virtual environment is activated, install the required packages using requirements.txt

 Ensure you are in the project directory.